 The federal Family and Medical Leave Act (FMLA) entitles eligible employees to take up to 12 weeks of unpaid, job-protected leave for specified family and medical reasons during a 12-month, rolling-year period.

-- Eligibility for FMLA requires at least 12 months state service, and at least 1,250 hours worked in the 12 months preceding the Leave.
+- Eligibility for FMLA requires at least 12 months of state service, and at least 1,250 hours worked in the 12 months preceding the FMLA leave.

 - FMLA can be taken for the birth of a child, adoption/foster care, the employee’s or an immediate family member's serious health condition, and exigency leave (covered family member active duty).

 - A request for FMLA should be made 30 days in advance, when possible.